ahmedy00/spring-layered-architecture-and-dependency-injection/README.md

 If not, an error is thrown with the line ` throw new InvalidParameterException(‘Invalid user ID’);`(business logic).

-At the controller level, the business layer is accessed with the line `private final UserService userService;` and the result from the business layer with the line `userService.getUserById` is returned to the client as a response.
+At the controller level, the Business Layer is accessed with the line `private final UserService userService;` and the result from the Business Layer with the line `userService.getUserById` is returned to the client as a response.

+###### // UserServiceImpl.java
 ```java
 @Service
 public class UserServiceImpl implements UserService {